 Note to self (and to you): Keep the IV going until you're solidly eating and drinking!

-Gluten free roasted cauliflower gnocchi
+Gluten free roasted cauliflower gnocchi with garlic, prosciutto and parmesan |

 I so rarely get this easy kind of time with my friends where there isn't some kind of lengthy planning, timelines, limits and juggling.
 It was delicious having people come to me and while I couldn't entertain for long, the time was so warmly spent - my heart is really full tonight even if I go to bed with no voice.